Chart Color Schemes

 An assessment of population growth drivers in Dicky Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, hence AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Considering projected demographic shifts, a population increase just below the median of national non-metropolitan areas is expected.
-The Dicky Beach (SA2) is projected to grow by 194 persons to reach a total population of 2,113 by 2041 based on aggregated SA2-level projections, reflecting a gain of 12.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of national non-metropolitan areas is expected for Dicky Beach, with an anticipated growth of 209 persons to 2041, reflecting a total gain of 12.8% over the 17 years.

 Frequently Asked Questions - Population